jcreek/Sarpy/README.md

 - LiuDistanceBallToGoalReward -> 50

 This is to try to get the bot to gain experience in other areas of the game now it has vaguely got the hang of what a kickoff is.

+#### ~500 million steps

+After 528 million steps I changed things again, switching to 1v1 instead of 3v3, and changing the rewards as below:

+- VelocityBallToGoalReward -> 10
+- EventReward -> 10
+- RewardIfClosestToBall -> 1
+- LiuDistancePlayerToBallReward -> 1
+- AlignBallGoal -> 20

+#### ~1 billion steps

+The bot should now have acceptable mechanics and a vague understanding of 1v1 strategies.

 ### Stage 2